St Helens hang on to see off spirited Salford

 Sin-bin: Bourouh (63).

-Referee: Chris Kendall (RFL)
+Referee: Chris Kendall (RFL).